Keeping Warm On An Air Mattress

 Sleeping pad

-Sleeping pads can be quite packable and lightweight for camping.
-Their dense material is great for insulating.
 Put one on top of your mattress to stay warm all night.
-If you have extra, adding one under the mattress is also helpful for added mattress protection, comfort and warmth.
+If you have extra, adding one under the mattress is also helpful for added mattress protection, comfort, and warmth.

 Reflective Insulation Roll

-A quick and easy solution to add on top of your mattress.
+This a quick and easy solution to add on top of your mattress.
 Pick up a roll from your local hardware store and cut a few pieces to tape together.
-Then lay it on top of your mattress for an effective and light solution.
-For those who love the best camping gear, there are reflective foil insulated sleeping pads.

 Blankets/Sleeping Bag